Features

-New residents are often shocked to discover that in New York City, broker fees aren't only applicable when buying a home but also when renting one.
-The practice has also become increasingly contentious in recent years as rents have climbed to all-time highs (CityRealty listings put New York City’s median rent at $4,406/month).
-While housing advocates argue that it creates an unfair obstacle for lower-income and even middle-income renters, landlords and the real estate community disagree.
+Newcomers are often shocked to discover that in New York City, broker fees aren't only applicable when buying a home but also when renting one.
+The practice has also become increasingly contentious in recent years as rents have climbed to new highs, and a rent-stabilized apartment with a $15,000 broker fee recently went viral.

 What are broker fees?